satv0878/rental_prize_analysis/Readme.md

 This project takes a look at the developement of rental prices over 3 years.
 Whereas rantal prices where fetched at 4 specific points of time (September 2018, May 2019, October 2019, Februar 2020) from https://immobilienscout24.de/.
 The dataset was available on [Kaggle](https://www.kaggle.com/datasets/corrieaar/apartment-rental-offers-in-germany).
 The was analyzed folowing the crisp dm process.

+In this project the following questions are tried being answered:

+- Did price to rent change over time ?
+- Is there a difference in the rent on different areas ?
+- Does living space, number of rooms, picture count, or year contructed have a correlation with the base rent ?
+- Does the latter change in different regions Hamburg, - Berlin, Münich, Bavaria, Bavaria without Münich ?

 ## 3. File Descriptions

 - **immo_data.csv** contains the raw rental data with in a csv format.The dataset contains data from immscout24 it container data from: 2018-09-22, 2019-05-10 and 2019-10-08.